-If your blood alcohol content is between .10- .159 percent, you will face a minimum of 1 year in jail, fines between $500-$5,000, and a mandatory 1-year license suspension for a first offense.
+If your blood alcohol content is between .10- .159 percent, you will face a minimum of 1 year in jail, fines between $500-$5,000, and a mandatory 1-year license suspension for a first offense DUI in PA.
 For a second offense within 10 years, the penalty will be 30 days minimum in jail, between $750-$5,000 in fines, and a mandatory 1-year license suspension.
 If you have two previous convictions within ten years, you will face at least 90 days in jail, between $1,500 in $10,000 in fines, and a mandatory 18 month license suspension.
 If you have three or more previous convictions within 10 years and fall within this BAC range, you face the same fines and license suspension as for your third charge, but a minimum of 1 year in jail.

 Finally, if your BAC is 0.16 or higher, a first offense will be penalized by a minimum of 3 days in jail, between $1,000-$1,500 in fines, and a 1-year license suspension.
 For a second offense, you face 90 days minimum in jail, a minimum $1,500 fine, and a mandatory 18-month license suspension.
 For a third or further offense within 10 years in this BAC range, you will face a minimum of 1 year in jail, a minimum $2,500 fine, and an 18 month license suspension.